UchuServer/Uchu/README.md

 Please ensure you are using an unpacked client.
 See Prerequisite -> LEGO Universe Client

 #### Two windows open and immediately close
-Attempt the specify a different character port.
-See Network ports -> Servers
+Attempt to specify a different character port.
+See Network ports -> Servers.
+If that doesn't work double check that the Uchu.Instance and Uchu.StandardScripts paths are correct.
+See Configuration -> Define Uchu.Instance and Uchu.StandardScripts.

 #### Cannot load into world
 Attempt the specify a couple of world server ports.
 See Network ports -> Servers